Last Updated on October 5, 2023 by Editorial Team

 1. Discuss Feelings

 College students go through multiple emotions as this period of life brings them new friends, opportunities, and also the feeling of missing their old days.
-This game is a good way to make students understand the importance of acknowledging feelings and being empathetic towards them.
+This game is a good way to make students understand the importance of acknowledging feelings and being empathetic toward them.

 - In this game, divide the entire class into teams of 2 members each.
 You might also have 3 members per group.